Codaisseur/React_Intro/README.md

     - As for CSS: You want different colors for hours, minutes and seconds and they should be next to each other
     - HTML: following from the above, you probably want a `<div>` for clock (for flexbox), a `<div>` for hours, minutes and seconds each, and colons to separate them.
 * **Step 4: Write your Code**

+* Let students create the clock, after live code an example
+* Let students create optimized clock in groups, after live code an example
+* Show the difference of the optimized and not opimized clock, show how that is problematic in the wave (fastest speed)
+* Explain the problem: code that is easy to read & maintain is not always nice to your browser, code that is good for the browser is not always friendly for the developer.

 ### Materials
  * Student laptops